Qatar's channel to militants possibly dangerous, possibly useful

-DOHA (Reuters) - To its foes, Qatar’s deal-making with armed groups is reckless grandstanding that helps destabilize the Middle East.
+DOHA, Dec 18 (Reuters) - To its foes, Qatar’s deal-making with armed groups is reckless grandstanding that helps destabilise the Middle East.

 To its friends, the network of Islamist contacts Doha has built in the process may prove crucial to mediating peace in regional hotspots, including in Syria.